 Kayla Beats the Odds

 If you want to know where the action is at St. Ann Center’s Young Adult Unit, just look for Kayla Prink.
-The 4-foot-tall, 60-pound bundle of energy has a passion for dancing that has earned her the nickname Twinkle Toes.
+The 4-foot-tall, 60-pound bundle of energy has a passion for dancing and a perfect pirouette that’s earned her the nickname Twinkle Toes.
 “She’s very inquisitive,” says Kayla’s mom, Renee.
 “And usually right in the middle of things.”

-Kayla, 26, was the focus of life-or-death attention on the day she was born, three months early, in the middle of respiratory andcongestive heart failure.
-“The doctors didn’tknow if she would make it through the night,” her mom, Renee, recalled, describing how she and husband Jim kept a vigil in the Neonatal Intensive Care Unit, watching their newborn swaddled in a tangle of tubes and monitor wires.
+Kayla was the focus of life-or-death attention on the day she was born, three months early, in the middle of respiratory and congestive heart failure.
+“The doctors didn’t know if she would make it through the night,” Renee recalls, describing how she and husband Jim kept a vigil in the Neonatal Intensive Care Unit, watching their newborn swaddled in a tangle of tubes and monitor wires.
 A week later, a geneticist determined Kayla was among the one in 10,000 infants born with Cornelia de Lange Syndrome (CdLS), a rare genetic disorder that can lead to a variety of physical, cognitive and medical abnormalities.

-“The doctors didn’t expect her to live out the year and recommended she be discharged to a hospice,” said Renee.
-But instead, Renee and Jim packed up their tiny firstborn, along with heart and apnea monitors, and brought her home to the nursery they’d lovingly prepared.
+“The doctors didn’t expect her to live out the year and recommended she be discharged to a hospice,” says Renee.
+But instead, Renee and Jim packed up their tiny firstborn, along with heart and apnea monitors and tube feeding equipment, and brought her home to the nursery they’d lovingly prepared.
 “We wanted to give Kayla the best chance we possibly could,” says Renee.

 Although Kayla’s body was fragile, her spirit was tough as nails.
-She graduated from Ben Franklin Elementary School in Menomonee Falls at the age of 21.
+Last year, she graduated from Ben Franklin Elementary School in Menomonee Falls at the age of 21.
 And while Kayla is unable to talk or perform self-care skills and is legally blind, she’s blessed with sparkling eyes and a Mona Lisa smile that speak volumes.